nmendozavd/atticus_backend/README.md

     "ranking": INT(5) UNSIGNED
   }
 ```
-DELETE 'http://localhost:3000/api/:id' - Deletes a song by id
+DELETE '/api/:id' - Deletes a song by id
 * request body is empty

+* If time was permitted, also wanted to implement JEST and SuperTest to test endpoints *